The-Anomaly/PrimeDisplay/README.md

 The root component for this can be found in the ~~ SideBarCounsellorDashboard.tsx ~~ file for the desktop screen and the ~~ CounsellorsDashboardNavBar.tsx ~~ file for the mobile screen.
 This component handles the navigation on the counselor dashboard.
 It comprises several elements (tabs) that are linked to other components.

+The *Overview* tab is linked to the ~~ CouncellorOverview.tsx ~~ file which can be accessed via the path "/counselloroverview".

+The *Booked Sessions* tab is linked to the ~~ CouncellorBookedSessions.tsx ~~ file which can be accessed via the path "/counsellorbookings".

+The *Messages* tab is linked to the ~~ CouncellorAllMessages.tsx ~~ file which can be accessed via the path "/counsellormessages".

+The *Recommended Task* tab is linked to the ~~ CouncellorRecommendations1.tsx ~~ file which can be accessed via the path "/counsellorrecommendations1".

+The *Profile Builder* tab is linked to the ~~ CounsellorCVProfileBuilder.tsx ~~ file which can be accessed via the path "/counsellorprofilebuilder".

+The *Assigned Members* tab is linked to the ~~ CouncellorAssignedMembers.tsx ~~ file which can be accessed via the path "/counsellorassignedmembers".

+The *Referrals* tab is linked to the ~~ referrals.tsx ~~ file which can be accessed via the path "/referrals".

+The *Settings* tab is linked to the ~~ CouncellorSettings.tsx ~~ file which can be accessed via the path "/counsellorsettings".

+The *Support* tab is linked to the ~~ CouncellorSupport.tsx ~~ file which can be accessed via the path "/counsellorsupport".

+The *Logout* tab makes a call to `**openLogoutModal()**` which opens up a logout confirmation modal.

 ***Affiliate Dashboard***

+**Navigation**
+The root component for this can be found in the ~~ SideBarAffiliateDashboard.tsx ~~ file for the desktop screen and the ~~ SmallScreenNavbarAffiliates.tsx ~~ file for the mobile screen.
+This component handles the navigation on the affiliate dashboard.
+It comprises several elements (tabs) that are linked to other components.

+The *Dashboard* tab is linked to the ~~ ThirdPartyOverview.tsx ~~ file which can be accessed via the path "/affiliates".

+The *Behavioural Analytics* tab is linked to the ~~ BehaviouralAnalytics.tsx ~~ file which can be accessed via the path "/affiliates/analytics".

+The *Logout* tab makes a call to `**openLogoutModal()**` which opens up a logout confirmation modal.